-The target population of Cadets is generally those considered “academically at risk”, dropped out of high school, not attending, or those failing in school.
+The target population of Cadets is generally those considered “academically at risk”.
+Those who are failing in school, not attending, or those who have dropped out.
 Cadets must be able and willing to participate in all activities to be successful in this program.
 This is an all or nothing program.
 Cadets who enroll in OYCP must complete the entire 5 month residential phase in order to receive any credit or educational credential.

 There are two phases to the program.
-The first is a 22 week residential phase where Cadets live on site participating in military structure, discipline, physical fitness, service to community and academic classroom instruction.
+The first is a 22 week, tuition free, residential phase where Cadets live on site participating in military structure, discipline, physical fitness, service to community and academic classroom instruction.

 The second phase is a 12 month mentor active period when the Cadet returns to the community to implement goals, objectives, placement and post residential activities developed while in the residential phase.
 Examples of placement may be returning to high school, going to college, starting a full time job or volunteer work, enlisting in the military, joining Job Corps, or a similar vocational interest.

 The OYCP Residential phase (22 weeks) is divided into three stages: Red Stage, White Stage, and Blue Stage.

 Red Stage (Weeks 1-2) – This is the acclimation stage of the program.
 You will learn the military model, customs & courtesies, the cadet handbook, the rules and policies, and how to properly interact within the program.
 All tasks will be performed “by the numbers” through a high volume of drill instruction led by the cadre.
 It is highly structured, very intense, and physically demanding.
 We have a short period of time to teach the cadets everything they need to know to be successful.